In This Article

 - Your dental history

 Crowns are usually supported with bridges or implants to provide stability.
 They are cemented and fixed permanently to the teeth, so they can’t be removed.
 Crowns are also aesthetic and can match the shade of your natural teeth, especially porcelain or ceramic crowns.
 They are highly attractive.
 Installation of dental crowns can make our teeth look and function naturally for a very long time.
-At URBN Dental clinic Houston we offer affordable dental crowns Houston and can help with crown installations.
+At URBN Dental clinic Houston, we offer affordable dental crowns in Houston and can help with crown installations.

 - Reasons to consider dental crowns

 Your emergency dentist may recommend a dental crown for many reasons such as to attach a bridge, cover the implant, protect week tooth from fractures, cover the discolored tooth, cover a tooth after a root canal treatment, cover the poorly shaped tooth, restore a fractured tooth, and so on.